gradle/gradle/design-docs/tooling-api-improvements.md

 ### Test cases

 - Action builds a result and this result is received by the client.
+    - Returns a custom result type
+    - Returns a custom result type that references a built-in tooling model
+    - Returns a custom result type that references multiple tooling models
+    - Returns a custom result type that references a custom tooling model whose implementation uses classes that conflict with the client
+    - Client changes action implementation to return a different result
 - Verify environment that the action executes in:
     - Logging is received by the client as part of the build output.
     - Context ClassLoader is set appropriately.